-With the end of Colonialism however, there have been repeated demands made to have the Benin Artworks returned to Nigeria due to their Cultural significance, and these efforts have met with moderate success.
+With the end of Colonialism however, there have been repeated demands made to have the Benin Artworks returned to Nigeria due to their Cultural and artisitic significance, and these efforts have met with moderate success.

 This ongoing saga is even reflected in the Black Panther Museum scene.